aws-samples/bedrock-claude-chat/README.md

 ### Language Settings

-The default language is **English**.

-This asset uses [i18next-browser-languageDetector](https://github.com/i18next/i18next-browser-languageDetector) to automatically detect the user's language.
-However, you can also set the language manually using query strings as shown below.
-You can switch languages from the application menu.
+This asset automatically detects the language using [i18next-browser-languageDetector](https://github.com/i18next/i18next-browser-languageDetector).You can switch languages from the application menu.
+Alternatively, you can use Query String to set the language as shown below.

 > `https://example.com?lng=ja`